Macil/aocd/README.md

 ### Session and Cache Info

 Aocd caches inputs so that they do not have to be refetched from the Advent of Code website every time a solution script is executed.
+Submitted answers are cached similarly.
 This cache and the session cookie can be erased by running `aocd clear-data`.

 Aocd stores data inside [cacheDir](https://github.com/justjavac/deno_dirs/tree/main/cache_dir) `/aocd`